alatnet/Lumberyard-SQLite-Gem/README.md

 ## Lumberyard Specific Lua
 The lua for lumberyard is the same as the regular lua syntax.
 Entities that use the SQLiteSystemComponent, such as the system entity, will have a function to retrieve the current database connection that is associated with it.
-To retrieve the database in the entity you use SQLiteLY.Event.GetConnection().
+To retrieve the database in the entity you use SQLiteBus.Event.GetConnection().
 Afterwards, any and all lua database functions will work with the sqlite database object.
 NOTE!
 DO NOT call Close on a database connection that is associated with an entity.
 The entity will automatically close it\'s database connection apon destruction.